amaana05/-9.9-Book-Store-Website/README.md

-# $99 Book Store Website
+# $9.9 Book Store Website
-is a project I created in a day with simple HTML, CSS and JS.<br>
+is a project created in a day with simple HTML, CSS and JS.<br>

-All the images used in the project are taken by myself and belong to me.<br>
+All the images used in the project are my own.<br>

 Created on: 17th October 2023<br>